Care as a Complex, Adaptive Ecosystem

 Studying UK local and national systems, we focus on:

 - Variations in local care ecosystem stability and effectiveness.
-We look at market stability, user outcomes, access to information and support, workforce retention, and ask, ‘Can we identify common system features that enable ‘best fit’ to support sustainability, equity and wellbeing?’
+We look at market stability, user outcomes, access to information and support, workforce retention, and ask, ‘Can we identify common system features that enable ‘best fit’ to support sustainability, equity and wellbeing?’.
+We focus on the recommissioning of homecare on a locality basis.
+Applying the ecosystem concept, we explore whether this approach improves the sustainability of homecare and the factors that support or inhibit the viability of locality-based commissioning approaches.

 - Implementation of care legislation.
 New laws have often been poorly implemented.
 How can this be improved?
 Complexity insights highlight that policy implementation has to involve more than ‘pulling a lever’ and expecting change to happen.